AriFordsham/GHCWiki/commentary/compiler/new-code-gen.md

   - Branch chain elimination.
   - Remove unreachable blocks.
   - Block concatenation.  branch to K; and this is the only use of K.

-- Common block elimination (like CSE).
+  - Common Block Elimination (like CSE).
 This essentially implements the Adams optimisation, we believe.
   - Consider (sometime): block duplication.  branch to K; and K is a short block.
 Branch chain elimination is just a special case of this.

 - **The Adams optimisation**.
 Given: